Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 This register is typically only used to describe male voices.
 In men, it is the part of their singing voice that is lighter, more gentle, and a little more breathy or airy at the very top of their singing voice.

-If you are a male singer, you have your chest or full voice and above the break, you have a head voice.
+If you are a male singer, you have your chest or full voice; above the break, you have a head voice.
 At the very top of your register is your falsetto voice.
-The term comes from Italian and means “false voice.”
-Despite the somewhat negative-sounding name, falsetto voice is still very useful and is used by lots of pop singers in the upper register.
+Despite the somewhat negative-sounding name, the falsetto voice is still instrumental and used by many pop singers in the upper register.

-The mechanism for singing falsetto versus in your head voice is different, and a voice teacher can help you navigate the difference.
-Singing in falsetto doesn’t require the same amount of breath support that a lower register does.
-The notes are a little easier to sustain, but sometimes hard to get started.
+The mechanism for singing falsetto versus singing in your head voice is different, and a voice teacher can help you navigate the difference in vocal technique.
+Singing in falsetto doesn’t require the same breath support as a lower register.
+The notes are easier to sustain but sometimes hard to start.
 Try an “h” sound at the beginning of a vowel to help you start a note in your falsetto.

 The Role of Falsetto in Various Music Genres

-Falsetto has found its place in numerous music genres, such as:
+Falsetto has found its place in numerous music genres, such as soul, Motown, indie rock, rock, blues, and hip-hop, and can significantly expand a singer’s vocal range:

-• Soul: adds an emotional and soulful touch to the song
+- Soul: falsetto adds an emotional and soulful touch to the song

 This makes the falsetto register a versatile and powerful vocal tool across various styles.